projectestac/xtecblocs/src/wp-content/plugins/anti-spam/readme.txt

 == Changelog ==
+= 3.5 - 2015-01-17 =
+* removed function_exists check because each function has unique prefix
+* removed add_option()
+* added autocomplete="off" for inputs (thanks to Feriman)

+= 3.4 - 2014-12-20 =
+* added the ability to hide or show info block in the "Screen Options" section

 = 3.3 - 2014-12-15 =
 * refactor code structure
 * added blocked spam counter in the comments section